inet-framework/inet/doc/src/users-guide/ch-network-autoconfig.rst

 Addresses can be set up manually by giving the address and netmask for each IP node.
 If some part of the address or netmask is unspecified, then the configurator can fill them automatically.
-Unspecified fields are given as an “x” character in the dotted notation of the address.
-For example, if the address is specified as 192.168.1.1 and the netmask is 255.255.255.0, then the node address will be 192.168.1.1 and its subnet is 192.168.1.0.
-If it is given as 192.168.x.x and 255.255.x.x, then the configurator chooses a subnet address in the range of 192.168.0.0 - 192.168.255.252, and an IP address within the chosen subnet.
-(The maximum subnet mask is 255.255.255.252 allows 2 nodes in the subnet.)
+Unspecified fields are given as an "x" character in the dotted notation of the address.
+For example, if the address is specified as 192.168.1.1 and the netmask is 255.255.255.0, then the node address will be 192.168.1.1, and its subnet is 192.168.1.0.
+If it is given as 192.168.x.x and 255.255.x.x, then the configurator chooses a subnet address in the range of 192.168.0.0 - 192.168.255.252 and an IP address within the chosen subnet.
+(The maximum subnet mask is 255.255.255.252, which allows 2 nodes in the subnet.)

-The following configuration generates network addresses below the 10.0.0.0 address for each link, and assign unique IP addresses to each
+The following configuration generates network addresses below the 10.0.0.0 address for each link and assigns unique IP addresses to each
 host: